arqamrp/stochoptimtests/temp/new_coding.md

 | trace | whether progress should be printed at each step for each method |

 ### Passing methods to be used

-methods: vector of methods to be applied (using default controls)
+method = c("DEoptim", "psoptim"): vector of methods to be applied (using default controls)

 OR

+method = "all" : all available methods should be applied

+OR

+exclude = c("DEoptim", "psoptim"): all methods except these should be applied

+OR

-control: list of custom, solver-specific control setting lists defined using control setting functions.
+control = list(DE1, DE2): list of custom, solver-specific control setting lists defined using control setting functions.

 ### Arguments customising fields to output